cyberark/kubernetes-conjur-deploy/README.md

 ### Conjur Version

-If you are workign with Conjur v4, you will need to set:
+If you are working with Conjur v4, you will need to set:

 ```
 export CONJUR_VERSION=4